Rishikesh-Jadhav/Car-Velocity-Estimation-using-OpticalFlow-DL/README.md

-# Optical Flow Analysis and Hardware Implementation on Robot Rover for Car velocity estimation
+# Optical Flow Analysis and Hardware Implementation on Robot Rover for Car Velocity Estimation

 ## Project Overview